Maybe you’re a novelist.

 You could be a scriptwriter.
 A short-story enthusiast.
 You might be a writer of haikus, on bits of napkin, or letters to your granny in the highlands – or perhaps you’ve only ever written inside birthday cards.
 Even if you’ve only ever considered putting pen to paper, we’re asking you: do you want to write?

-We are UEA’s Creative Writing Society, proud to exist in one of the UK’s most vibrant scenes for writing and literature.
-The city of Norwich is brimming with writers’ events: poetry open mics, famous authors, independent publishing houses, and we’re right in the heart of it.
+UEA’s Creative Writing Society is proud to exist in one of the UK’s most vibrant scenes for writing and literature.
+The city of Norwich is brimming with writers’ events: poetry open mics, famous authors, independent publishing houses, and we’re right in the heart of it!

-We’re one of the university’s most active societies with our weekly writing workshops – come along, bring some pens and paper and meet like-minded people as we try out new prompts, styles, share our interests.
+Our weekly writing workshops make us one of the university’s most active societies – come along, bring some pens and paper and meet like-minded people as we try out new prompts, styles, share our interests.
 We are, most importantly, a community of writers, and we’re all about pushing you to try new things, inspire one-another and write more and more!